ofanan/Distributed_SFC_migration/README.md

 ### Directories
 Omnet++'s code files (.cc, .h, .msg, .ned) are found in ./src.
 The locations of vehicles along the simulated trace are found in ./res/pos_files.
-POA (Point Of Access) files detail the location of each vehicle along the trace.
+.poa (Point Of Access) files detail the location of each vehicle along the trace.
+Further details on how to generate and use .poa files can be found in the [SFC_migration rep](https://github.com/ofanan/SFC_migration).

 The directory ./ contains Omnet++'s configuration files (.ini), running scripts, and the results .comoh files.

 ### .ini files